auth0/Auth0.Android/README.md

 ```

 3. **Check credentials existence**
-There are cases were you just want to check if a user session is still valid without the need to use the user credentials right away (i.e. to know if you should present the login screen or the main screen).
-You could achieve a similar result by calling `getCredentials` and checking the success/failure call, but for convenience we include a `hasCredentials` method that can know in advance if a valid token is available or if it has expired but it could be refreshed, without making an additional network call.
+There are cases were you just want to check if a user session is still valid (i.e. to know if you should present the login screen or the main screen).
+For convenience we include a `hasCredentials` method that can let you know in advance if a valid token is available or if it has expired but it could be refreshed, without making an additional network call.
 The same rules of the `getCredentials` method apply:

 ```java
 boolean authenticated = manager.hasCredentials();
 ```